 From Monday 24 June 2019, we changed our plastic carrier bags to unbleached, brown paper carrier bags.
-This started in 53 Boots stores, followed by a full roll out to all 2,465* stores, to be completed by early 2020.
+This started in 53 Boots stores, followed by a full roll out to all stores.
 The change will remove more than 900 tonnes of plastic from our store operations each year (based on 2018-19 carrier bag usage).

 The new Boots bags are made from unbleached, Forest Stewardship Council (FSC) certified recycled brown paper, which is printed with water-based inks so the bags can be easily recycled at home.
 Sourced and manufactured in the UK, the bags display the On-Pack Recycling Label (OPRL) standard, which helps consumers to recycle correctly and more often.